OfficeDev/teams-toolkit-samples/faq-plus/docs/deploy-qna-maker-services.md

 Remember the knowledge base ID: we will need it in the next step.

-## Step 5: Finish configuring the FAQ Plus app
+## Step 4: Finish configuring the FAQ Plus app

+*Note: You need to run `Teams: Provision in the cloud` first before finishing the FAQ Plus app.
+If you have not run the command yet, please go back to the [ReadMe](../README.md#try-the-sample) and follow the steps.*

-1. Open the configuration app by typing your confirguration app url "https://[BaseResourceName]-config.azurewebsites.net" in browser.
+1. Open the configuration app by typing your confirguration app url "https://[resourceBaseName]-config.azurewebsites.net" in browser.
 For example, if you chose "contosofaqplus" as the base name, the configuration app url will be "https://contosofaqplus-config.azurewebsites.net".

 2. You will be prompted to log in with your credentials.
 Make sure that you log in with an account that is in the list of users allowed to access the configuration app.